ProZ.com global directory of translation services

 Specializes in:

-Government / PoliticsPoetry & Literature
+Military / DefensePoetry & Literature

-Translation education OTHER
+Translation education Other

-Experience Years of translation experience: 8.
+Experience Years of experience: 26.
 Registered at ProZ.com: Oct 2003.
-Became a member: Jun 2004.

 ProZ.com Certified PRO certificate(s) N/A